davidpallmann/hashnode-backups/cl19ywd4x00fuzunvbn010net.md

     ![06-dotnetrun-777.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1648417467070/xkc4vsZ_Z.png)

-4. Now, let's build a history for user 777 by sending events to Amazon Personalize.
+4. Let's build a history for user 777 by sending events to Amazon Personalize.
 Run each of the commands below to build up a watch list of sci-fi movies for user 777.

    ```dos
 dotnet run -- 777 1253